 What is asbestos cement?

-Asbestos cement is a mixture of cement and asbestos (usually about 10-15% of the total product) forming a hard material often used as corrugated roofing on sheds, garages and farms.
+Asbestos cement is a mixture of cement and asbestos.
+This is usually about 10-15% of the total product, forming a hard material.
+It is often used as corrugated roofing on sheds, garages and farms.
 It was also used to make drainpipes, flues, water tanks and other products.

-Asbestos cement usually contained white asbestos (chrysotile) but older types may contain blue (crocidolite) or brown (amosite).
-The type used is not really important as all asbestos is hazardous, although asbestos cement does not release many fibres and is relatively low risk.
+Asbestos cement usually contains white asbestos (chrysotile).
+Older types may contain blue (crocidolite) or brown (amosite).
+The type used is not really important.
+All asbestos is hazardous, although asbestos cement does not release many fibres and is relatively low risk.

-Please take the hazard seriously and remember that the irreversible effects of asbestos exposure can take between 15 and 60 years to develop.
+Please take the hazard seriously.
+Remember that the irreversible effects of asbestos exposure can take between 15 and 60 years to develop.

-Asbestos use declined steadily from the 1970's but white asbestos (chrysotile) could still be used until November 1999, and can be found in some relatively new buildings.
+Asbestos use declined steadily from the 1970s.
+White asbestos (chrysotile) could still be used until November 1999.
+It can be found in some relatively new buildings.

 Do asbestos cement products have to be removed?

 No, asbestos cement products are very durable and are likely to last for many years.
-However, if they need to be removed this can be done without a licence or specialist firm, although care must be taken to minimise any fibre release.
+However, if they need to be removed, this can be done without a licence or specialist firm.
+Care must be taken to minimise any fibre release.

-Business owners have a legal duty to manage any asbestos in their premises and this would include monitoring the condition of asbestos cement.
-A cement product may need to be removed if it is in very poor condition and breaking up or needs uneconomical repair.
+Business owners have a legal duty to manage any asbestos in their premises.
+This includes monitoring the condition of asbestos cement.
+A cement product may need to be removed if it is in very poor condition, breaking up, or needs uneconomical repair.